Retinal detachment is a separation of the light-sensitive membrane (retina) in the back of the eye from its supporting layers.

 Use protective eye wear to prevent eye trauma.
 Control your blood sugar carefully if you have diabetes.
 See your eye care specialist once a year.
 You may need more frequent visits if you have risk factors for retinal detachment.
 Be alert to symptoms of new flashes of light and floaters.

-American Academy of Ophthalmology Retina Panel.
+American Academy of Ophthalmology website.
 Preferred Practice Pattern Guidelines.
-Posterior Vitreous Detachment, Retinal Breaks, and Lattice Degeneration.
+Posterior vitreous detachment, retinal breaks, and lattice degeneration PPP 2019.

-Reviewed by: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Reviewed by: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update on 01-13-2020.